 This patient sensitized us to an unusual presentation of ALL in children.
-ALL should be kept in mind as a probable diagnosis in every child with acute proptosis even when the child has no past medical history and associated no symptoms in first presntation.
-Longer follow-up may be promising determining the effect of involvement on prognosis of the pediatric ALL.
+ALL should be kept in mind as a probable diagnosis in every child with acute proptosis even when the child has no past medical history and no associated symptoms in first presntation.
+Longer follow-up may be promising in determining the effect of orbital involvement on prognosis of the pediatric ALL.